 Open your slicing software: Bambu Studio

 What is slicing software?
-Slicing softwares, often called “slicers,” are used to prepare .stl files for 3D printing.
+Often called “slicers,” they are used to prepare .stl files for 3D printing.
 They offer tools and workflows to help you lay out multiple bodies on a single print bed, add supports, and more.

 Import your design into the slicer: